Skip to main content Accessibility information

 M.Ost.
 Master of Osteopathic Medicine (Undergraduate Pre-registration Master's)

 Understand what keeps a body healthy and what happens in states of disease, learning to diagnose and treat not only the site of pain, but the whole person with your expert skill as an Osteopath.
-This four-year integrated Master's degree is designed for undergraduate entry.
-It is a pre-registration Master's, enabling you to become a registered Osteopath with the General Osteopathic Council.
+This four-year integrated Master's degree is for undergraduate entry, and is designed to enable you to become a registered Osteopath with the General Osteopathic Council.

 An Osteopath checks her patient's range of arm movements